Netcentric/aem-cloud-validator/README.md

 As this restriction technically only affects publish instances it is sstill valid to have `/var` nodes in author-only containers.

+## Using install hooks in mutable content packages

+The usage of [install hooks](http://jackrabbit.apache.org/filevault/installhooks.html) is not allowed to the system user which is installing the package on the AEMaaCS publish instances (via replication) and leads to a `PackageException`.
+Subsequently the deployment will fail as the exception on publish will block the replication queue on author.
+Further details at [JCRVLT-427](https://issues.apache.org/jira/browse/JCRVLT-427).

+Usage of install hooks in immutable content packages works, as those are installed by an admin user.

 # Usage with Maven

 You can use this validator with the [FileVault Package Maven Plugin][3] in version 1.1.0 or higher like this